goauthentik/authentik/website/docs/policies/index.md

 title: Policies
 ---

+## Event-matcher policy

+This policy is used by the events subsystem.
+You can use this policy to match events by multiple different criteria, to choose when you get notified.

 ## Reputation Policy

 authentik keeps track of failed login attempts by source IP and attempted username.
 These values are saved as scores.
 Each failed login decreases the score for the client IP as well as the targeted username by 1 (one).